 This page may contain links to Amazon.com or other sites from which I may receive commission on purchases you make after clicking on such links.
 Read my full Disclosure Policy

-One of Jodi Granok’s recommendations in I am a Professional Organizer – Now What? is the implementation of a customer relationship management system, or CRM.
-A CRM can be a very powerful tool, but like any marketing tool, you can’t just start using it; you need a strategy.
+A CRM or Customer Relationship Management system can be very powerful, but like any marketing tool, you can’t just start using it; you need a strategy.
 These guidelines from digital marketing expert, Christian Abbas, will help you make the most of your CRM system.